abatomunkuev/fragments/README.md

 - 06 Oct 2022 - Added logs
 - 16 Oct 2022 - Dockerized the project.
 Added Dockerfile.
 - 23 Oct 2022 - Optimized Dockerfile.
 Modified GET /fragments route - now it accepts query parameter `expand` to get expanded fragments metadata.
 Added unit-tests.
-- 06 Nov 2022 - Added new job in CI workflow: hadolint tool that parses a Dockerfile and checks it against set of [rules](https://github.com/hadolint/hadolint#rules)
+- 06 Nov 2022 - Added Linting Dockerfiles job in CI workflow: hadolint tool that parses a Dockerfile and checks it against set of [rules](https://github.com/hadolint/hadolint#rules)
+- 06 Nov 2022 - Added Automatic Build and Push to Dockehub job in CI workflow: the job builds the image and pushes it to the Docker registry (DockerHub).
+Added secrets in GitHub.